-The UNIDO Blue Industry Programmatic Framework aims to foster the integration, optimization and scale-up of the impact of UNIDO's interventions in the field of the Blue Economy, supporting the development of inclusive and sustainable blue industries that effectively contribute to sustainable development and the 2030 Sustainable Development Agenda.
+The UNIDO Blue Industry Programmatic Framework aims to foster the integration, optimization and scale-up of the impact of UNIDO's interventions in the field of the Blue Economy, supporting the development of inclusive and sustainable blue industries that effectively contribute to sustainable development and the 2030 Agenda for Sustainable Development.
 The Theory of Change that underpins the programmatic framework is structured around key conditions, required contributions, anticipated outcomes, transformations and expected impact.